w3c/cogai/README.md

 * Support continuous learning based upon curiosity about the unexpected
 * Have a level of self awareness in respect to current state, goals and actions
 * Have an awareness of others in respect to their beliefs, desires and intents
+* Are multilingual and can interact with people using their own language

 ## Historical context